Cowboys legend issues warning for defense

-The Dallas Cowboys could not beat the New York Giants in either meeting in 2016, thus making them a miserable match-up for the season opener in 2017.
+The Dallas Cowboys could not beat the New York Giants in either meeting in 2016, thus making them a miserable matchup for the season opener in 2017.

-“It was the absolute perfect, ideal match-up for the Cowboys,” Dallas Cowboys Ring of Honor member, former safety Darren Woodson told me in a phone interview this week.
+“It was the absolute perfect, ideal matchup for the Cowboys,” Dallas Cowboys Ring of Honor member and former safety Darren Woodson told me in a phone interview.

 As Jerry Jones would say, “Do what?”